Is Gilead Sciences (GILD) Stoc - GuruFocus.com

 Conclusion

-In conclusion, the stock of Gilead Sciences Inc (GILD, Financial) appears to be fairly valued.
+In summary, the stock of Gilead Sciences is estimated to be fairly valued.
 The company's financial condition is fair, and its profitability is strong.
 Its growth ranks worse than 57.61% of companies in the Drug Manufacturers industry.
 To learn more about Gilead Sciences stock, you can check out its 30-Year Financials here.